Green buckwheat is the unprocessed seeds of buckwheat that have not undergone thermal treatment, preserving all their valuable nutrients.

 - Protein: Green buckwheat contains about 13-15% protein, making it an excellent source of plant protein.

-- Fiber: Its high fiber content (about 10 grams per 100 grams of product) contributes to improved digestion and helps maintain normal cholesterol levels.
+- Fiber: Its high fiber content (around 10 grams per 100 grams of product) promotes better digestion and helps maintain normal cholesterol levels.

 - Antioxidants: Buckwheat contains rutin, which helps strengthen blood vessels and has anti-inflammatory properties.